FroeMic/FullStack_Info_Lab05/README.md

 # Requirement 3
 - Visuals
-    The application should display
-        a list of at least 5 cats, listed by name an area to display the selected cat
+    The application should display a list of at least 5 cats, listed by name and an an area to display the selected cat.
-    In the cat display area, the following should be displayed the cat's name
+    In the cat display area, the following should be displayed: the cat's name,
-        a picture of the cat
+        a picture of the cat, and
-        text showing the number of clicks
+        text showing the number of clicks.
     The specifics of the layout do not matter, so style it however you'd like.
 - Interaction